 What is Corporate Communication?

-Corporate communication empowers businesses and organizations to communicate with internal and external audiences like employees, customers, potential customers, media, the general public, stakeholders, government agencies, 3rd party regulators, etc.
+Corporate communication empowers businesses and organizations to communicate with internal stakeholders and external audiences like employees, customers, potential customers, media, the general public, stakeholders, government agencies, 3rd party regulators, etc.

 Different variations of corporate communications depend upon the audiences it is addressing.
 From public relations and media relations to press releases, news conferences, HRM, Corporate Communications revolve around-